 In a cycle of merger and acquisition, due diligence plays a very important role.
 Comprehensive due diligence helps to understand whether a prospective M&A deal will bring value in the future or wash out the value.
-The process of merger and acquisition consist of four phases as follows –
+The process of merger and acquisition consists of four phases as follows –

 - 1st Phase – Merger and Acquisition Strategy

 - 4th Phase – Integration Planning and Execution

 Today our agenda is to analyze the process of the due diligence phase in detail.
 The due diligence process can differ from organization to organization.
 However, the basic framework remains the same.
 Let’s understand the general step-by-step process.

 - Create a Hypothesis

 - Study Sales and Profit Margins

 - Company Stock Analysis – Stock Price History and Stock Options

 - Industry-Wide and Company Specific Threats